 The best Italian Apple Bundt Cake recipe!
 Made with Fuji apples and olive oil, this amazing apple cake is moist, fruity and easy to make!

-Baking Powder – Baking powder is used instead of baking soda when a recipe lacks acidic ingredient.
-Great here in the low acidity recipe!
+- Baking Powder - Baking powder is used instead of baking soda when a recipe lacks acidic ingredient.

-Sugar – Granulated sugar allows the desserts to be sweet, brown and moist!
-And delicious!
+- Sugar - Granulated sugar allows the desserts to be sweet, brown and moist.

-Apples – Perfect way to add texture, softness and fruitiness to a dessert!
-I used fuji apples.
+- Apples - Fuji apples are a perfect way to add texture, softness and fruitiness to the apple cake

-Olive oil – Extra virgin olive oil is such a great way to add healthy fats to the dessert!
-It’s rich, pure and high in vitamin E!
-I use olive oil even when I make brownies – perfect for baking.
+- Olive oil - Extra virgin olive oil is such a great way to add healthy fats to the dessert, I use olive oil even when I make brownies - it's perfect for baking.

 How to make Italian Apple Cake

-- Mix wet ingredients: eggs, milk, olive oil, lemon juice, vanilla extract and sugar
+Combine eggs, milk, olive oil, lemon juice, vanilla extract and sugar in a medium sized bowl.

-- Add dry ingredients: flour, baking soda, salt
+Add flour, baking soda, salt to a second bowl.

-- Apples: use good size chunks of 3 large apples.
-You can use either granny smith or Fuji apples.
-I prefer Fuji.
-You can definitely get away with using 4 apples as well – don’t be concerned (or scared!) if that seems like a lot of apples when mixing with the batter.
+I cut 3 Fuji apples into good size chunks.
+I prefer to use Granny Smith, they are fabulous as well.
+You can definitely get away with using 4 apples as well - don't be concerned (or scared!) if that seems like a lot of apples when mixing with the batter.
 The batter will expand when baking, making you wish you used MORE apples.
 Not less!

 Italian Apple Bundt Cake